 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 You can cut and shape garnets with wet-dry sandpaper and some water or the engraving attachment on a Dremel.
-Only tumbling grade garnets should be polished in a rock tumbler.
+Only tumbling-grade garnets should be polished in a rock tumbler.
 For a final polish by hand, use some aluminum oxide polishing compound on a piece of denim or Dremel’s polishing wheel.

-If you are interested in checking out the best books about rock and minerals identification you can find them by clicking here (Amazon link).
+If you want to check out the best books about rock and mineral identification, you can find them here (Amazon link).

 Is Garnet Hard To Cut?